Dog Training Tips

 These orders will serve as a basis for you to learn new things, more complicated and sometimes completely useless but so much funnier.
 Many new dog owners today realize that this is the time to start molding & shaping the behavior that you want.

-Puppies are just like a sponge…and they just absorb everything they smell, hear or see.
+Puppies are just like a sponge…and they just absorb everything they smell, hear, or see.
 So this is a perfect time to show them how to fit in.
-Your puppy loves to be with you, as they are social creatures, and it is important that good habits are set early on, before he gets his own ideas.
+Your puppy loves to be with you, as they are social creatures, and good habits must be set early on before he gets his ideas.

 Puppy Obedience Tips and Advice

-Most behavioral problems in adult dogs could have been prevented in puppy-hood through proper socializing.
-Training with a calm and assertive energy, with consistent borders and limitation, will show your dog who the pack leader is from the start.
+Most behavioral problems in adult dogs could have been prevented in puppyhood through proper socializing.
+Training with a calm and assertive energy, with consistent borders and limitations, will show your dog who the pack leader is from the start.
 It’s an investment in your future, as your dog will be with you for close to 10-15 years, or longer.

 The old style training with choke collars and rough handling is not too popular in training today and what we can learn working with large groups of dogs.
-You really don’t need to say anything.
-Body language and energy can do it all, and without any pain (https://www.healthcareneeds.net/back-pain/tramadol.html) or yelling.
-We all know the last thing you want to do is cause your dog any pain or tune you out.
+You don’t need to say anything.
 By using our technique, you will have your dog watching and following you in no time at all.

-Finding an Obedience class where the trainer doesn’t use extreme force, or one that isn’t going to cause fear or anxiety in your dog is very important.
-Also one that believes in calm assertive energy is going to be able to communicate with the dog so much better and in a positive way.
+Finding an Obedience class where the trainer doesn’t use extreme force or one that isn’t going to cause fear or anxiety in your dog is very important.
+Also, one who believes in calm assertive energy is going to be able to communicate with the dog so much better and in a positive way.